Do you feel as if anger explodes out of you?

 “It would be easy to not get angry if people acted reasonably.”

-“I only get angry sometimess.”
+“I only get angry sometimes.”

 “People don’t listen until I get angry.”